 On September 15, 2015, the Company's board of directors adopted and on September 16, 2015, the Company's stockholders approved the 2015 Plan, which became effective in connection with the IPO in October 2015.
-The 2015 Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit ("RSU") awards, performance stock awards, cashbased awards and other stock-based awards.
+The 2015 Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit ("RSU") awards, performance stock awards, cash-based awards and other stock-based awards.
 The number of shares initially reserved for issuance under the 2015 Plan was 1,643,872 shares of common stock.
 The number of shares of common stock that may be issued under the 2015 Plan will automatically increase on January 1 of each year, beginning on January 1, 2016 and ending on January 1, 2025, in an amount equal to the lesser of (i) 4.0% of the shares of the Company's common stock outstanding on December 31 of the preceding calendar year or (ii) an amount determined by the Company's board of directors.
-The shares of common stock underlying any awards that expire, are otherwise terminated, settled in cash or repurchased by the Company under the 2015 Plan.
+The shares of common stock underlying any awards that expire, are otherwise terminated, settled in cash or repurchased by the Company under the 2015 Plan and the 2012 Plan will be added back to the shares of common stock available for issuance under the 2015 Plan.
 As of January 1, 2016, the number of shares of common stock that may be issued under the 2015 Plan was automatically increased by 806,300 shares.
-As of June 30, 2016, 1,587,277 shares remained available for grant under the 2015 Plan.
+As of September 30, 2016, 1,608,205 shares remained available for grant under the 2015 Plan.